ashishgupta1020/ai-sandbox/README.md

 - `task_manager.py`: Main CLI and logic for project/task management
 - `projects.json`: List of all project names
 - `<project_name>_tasks.json`: Tasks for each project
+- `tasks_export.md`: Markdown export of all tasks in a project

 ## Example